-Residential Rehab: Both subrecipients are proceeding with homeowner qualification and developing the scope of works for remaining flood repairs and recommended flood mitigation efforts for income qualified single family homeowners in Cook County, outside of the Chicago city limits.
+Residential Rehab: Both subrecipients are proceeding with homeowner qualification and developing the scope of works for remaining flood repairs and recommended flood mitigation efforts for incoqualified single family homeowners in Cook County, outside of the Chicago city limits.
 DOB verification are nearing completion and all environmental reviews are complete.
 In this quarter, some homes have been completed and procurement continues for both NWHP and NHS when it comes to construction.
-Technical assistance is being provided to both ubrecipients as needed.
+Technical assistance is being provided to both subrecipients as needed.
 One subrecipient, Neighborhood Housing Solutions, continues with construction as approval to proceed is granted.
 The other subrecipient is procuring for the construction services.
 DOB verification is still ongoing and both subrecipients are updating income.
-An expenditure deadline extension to the round 3 funding of these projects was granted by HUD in the 1stquarter.
+An expenditure deadline extension to the round 3 funding of these projects was granted by HUD in the 1st quarter.

-Infrastructure: The county continues to work with MWRD, DOTH and local communities to select projects for funding.
-Three projects are complete, two in Harvey, which are located at 156thStreet and Center Street and one in Glenview located at Harms Road.
-Five additional projects are under agreement and underway: Loyola University Medical Center, Riverdale, Richton Park and Berkeley.
-An agreement for five projects in coordination with MWRD were signed into agreement on August 24 for the current quarter.
-Riverdale is close to completion.
+Infrastructure: The County continues to work with MWRD, DOTH and local communities to select projects for funding.
+Three projects are complete, two in Harvey, which are located at 156th Street and Center Street and one in Glenview located at Harms Road.
+Five additional projects are under agreement and underway: Loyola University Medical Center (LUMC), Riverdale, Richton Park and Berkeley.
+An agreement for four infrastructure projects in coordination with MWRD were signed into agreement on August 24 for the current quarter.
+Riverdale and LUMC are close to completion.
 Agreement includes four infrastructure projects and one planning project.
-The County solicited applications for additional projects in late 2017.
-Additional awards will be made in early 2018.
+The County solicited applications for design/engineering projects in late 2017 to prepare those project for MWRD funding.
+Additional awards will be made in early 2019.
 An expenditure deadline extension to one round 3 project in Harvey was granted by HUD in period 2.
+The project was completed in Q3.
+Chicago Heights agreement was signed in Q3 and began the bid process late in Q4.
+Barrington Township completed its stormwater work 4Q.